phoenixframework/ex_conf/README.md

 ## Environment Based Configuration

-First, establish a *base* configuration module that uses `ExConf.Config`.
+First, establish a *base* configuration module that uses `ExConf.Config` and provide an `env_var` option for System.get_env lookup at runtime of the current application environment.
 ```elixir
 defmodule MyApp.Config do
   use ExConf.Config, env_var: "MIX_ENV"